JohanVer/freicar_docs/docs/nodes/freicar_map.md

 - `float plan_offset`: offset of that point in the plan
 - `mapobjects::Lane::Connection path_description`: description of the relation of a point's lane w.r.t. last lane in the plan.

-The plans are compatible, meaing you can append a plan from the lane-star planner directly to a plan generated by lane-follower.
+The plans are compatible, meaning you can append a plan from the lane-star planner directly to a plan generated by lane-follower.
 You however are responsible for making sure that it makes sense, i.e. your agent can follow that trajectory.

 ### LaneStar
 For lane star, you need an object of the `LaneStar` class.
 You must define the maximum number of a-star steps before it gives up on finding a path. `100` will be more than enough for any application in this course.
 Afterwards, you can use `GetPlan()` to get a your desired plan.
 You will need to pass in the following parameters: